Find what makes the site feel generic

 Not always.
 Sometimes the business needs a full identity rethink.
 Other times it needs a practical website-focused system: logo refinement, type, color, image direction, and reusable visual rules.

 Yes.
-Northbridge can create custom logo direction, supporting marks, lockups, and the practical identity assets a website needs at launch.
+We can create custom logo direction, supporting marks, lockups, and the practical identity assets a website needs at launch.

 Yes.
 That is often the right time to do it because the website should not inherit a weak logo, mismatched type, or inconsistent visual language if those are part of the problem.